pghvlaans/sbotools/development/index.md

 # Development

 Visit [pghvlaans/sbotools3](https://github.com/pghvlaans/sbotools3) for Issues, Pull Requests and the latest changes.
+The man pages from the `master` branch can be found [here](/sbotools3/man/post-release/).

 ## Following Development